thefrosty/custom-login/readme.txt

 == Upgrade Notice ==

-= 2.0.4 =
+= 2.0.6 =
-Important update to fix transient errors, and possible admin crashes.
+Updated translation files and fixed dismiss notice from not getting removed.